 Don’t forget to add the trigger for an event.

-Below is the example of configured Linkedin Conversions API Tag:
+Below is an example of a configured LinkedIn Conversions API tag:

 The LinkedIn Insight tag is a small JavaScript code snippet that you can add to your website to enhance your LinkedIn advertising capabilities.
 It enables conversion tracking, website retargeting, and access to audience insights by collecting data from LinkedIn members who visit your site.
 With the Insight tag, you can start collecting website visitor data for retargeting and audience insights, but for conversion tracking, you'll still need to set up separate tags for each event.
 This is especially important if you're using both client-side and server-side tracking, as you’ll need to pass an event_id to ensure proper deduplication.